 We do several things to protect your number from misuse.
-For example, we require and carefully inspect proof of identity from people who apply to replace lost or stolen Social Security cards, or for corrected cards.
+For example, we require and carefully inspect proof of identity from people who apply to replace a lost or stolen Social Security card, or apply to correct a card.
 One reason we do this is to prevent people from fraudulently obtaining Social Security numbers to establish false identities.
 We maintain the privacy of Social Security records unless:

-- The law requires us to disclose information to another government agency; or - Your information is needed to conduct Social Security or other government health or welfare program business.
+- The law requires us to disclose information to another government agency. - Your information is needed to conduct Social Security or other government health or welfare program business.